Garry Lefebvre

-Garry Lefebvre (November 12, 1944 – March 16, 2016) was a Canadian Football League player with the Edmonton Eskimos and Montreal Alouettes at the wide receiver and punter positions.
+Garry Lefebvre (November 12, 1944 – March 16, 2016) was a Canadian Football League (CFL) player with the Edmonton Eskimos and Montreal Alouettes at the wide receiver and punter positions.

 Professional career

 After being injured in high school, Lefebvre starred with the Edmonton Wildcats for three seasons before joining the Edmonton Eskimos in 1966.
 Playing 16 games and catching 9 passes for a 25.3 yards average and three touchdowns, he won the Dr. Beattie Martin Trophy as best rookie in the Western Conference.
 After two more season in Edmonton, Lefebvre was disappointed to learn he was traded to the last place Montreal Alouettes.
 His short 1970 season was redeemed by a Grey Cup victory, in which he caught the final touchdown.
 Returning to the Eskimos, he was the Dick Suderman Trophy winner for best Canadian in a Grey Cup loss to the Ottawa Rough Riders in 1973.
 His best season was 1974, when he caught 36 passes for 575 yards and played in the Grey Cup, losing to Montreal.
 In 1975 he won his second Grey Cup ring, again against Montreal.

 While mostly a receiver, Lefebvre was also a first string punter, punting 83 times in 1968, 102 times in 1973, 103 times in 1974, and 127 times in his final season.
 He could also play defensive back, intercepting seven passes and returning two for touchdowns (both in 1967.)
 He attempted two passes during his career, completing both.